nspcc-dev/neofs-node/cmd/neofs-adm/docs/deploy.md

 ## Step 1: Prepare network configuration

-To start the network you need a set of consensus nodes, the same number of Alphabet nodes and Storage nodes.
+To start the network, you need a set of consensus nodes, the same number of Alphabet nodes and Storage nodes.
 While the number of Storage nodes can be scaled almost infinitely, the number of consensus and Alphabet nodes can't be changed so easily right now.
 Consider this before going any further.

 `neofs-adm` works best with predefined configuration.
-At first, create network configuration file.
+First, create network configuration file.
 In this example, there is going to be only one consensus / Alphabet node in the network.